 It's naughty to throw your natural Christmas trees in the trash or illegally dump them in the desert after the holidays.
 For proper disposal, take trees to be recycled through the annual Keep Truckee Meadows Beautiful Christmas tree recycling program.
-From December 26, 2012 through January 13, 2013, there will be three places around the area to drop off clean (not flocked) trees with all decorations removed.
+From December 26, 2013 through January 12, 2014, there will be three places around the area to drop off clean (not flocked) trees with decorations and stands removed.

 Christmas tree recycling in Reno, Nevada

 - Bartley Ranch Regional Park, 6000 Bartley Ranch Road (off Lakeside Dr.) in Reno

 - Rancho San Rafael Regional Park, 1595 N. Sierra Street (in the Pagoda parking lot) in Reno